 - The digested food then diffuses through the vacuole membrane and enters the cell to be used for energy and growth.

 - Autolytic Action

-- Cell organelles that need to be get ridden of is covered by vesicles or vacuoles by the process of autophagy to form autophagosome.
+- Cell organelles that need to be ridden are covered by vesicles or vacuoles by the process of autophagy to form autophagosome.

 - The autophagosome is then destroyed by the action of lysosomal enzymes.

-Processes in which lysossomes play crucial roles include:
+Processes in which lysosomes play crucial roles include: